GrafWasili/gogPluginForLaunchbox/README.md

 In gogData.cs you can find a lot of automatically generated classes for deserializing calls to the gog api with json.net for getting game information.
 Most of them are yet unused but should provide a good base for additional features.

-Unofficial gog API docuentation: https://gogapidocs.readthedocs.io/en/latest/ Tool forgenerating C# classes from json structures: http://json2csharp.com/
+Unofficial gog API docuentation: https://gogapidocs.readthedocs.io/en/latest/ Tool for generating C# classes from json structures: http://json2csharp.com/

 Launchbox Forum thread: https://forums.launchbox-app.com/topic/45589-work-in-progress-gogcom-plugin/